OrionFinanceAI/protocol/README.md

 ### Add Universe Vaults to Whitelist.

-TODO: weird error, chatgpt says it's because the vault is already in the whitelist, but I did it with a new whitelist contract...
+TODO: Encountered error adding vault to whitelist.
+Verify vault address is not already whitelisted and contract deployment is correct.

 ```bash
 cargo run --bin fhe add-to-whitelist